Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 • One comparative study between genders shows intriguing results.
 It indicates reduced sleep time and altered sleep stages for females around the full moon, while males experienced increased REM sleep during the same phase.

-In short, the connection between the lunar cycle, gender differences in sleep, and reproductive patterns is not well-established and may hinge on individual variances, environmental factors, and research methodologies.
+In short, the connection between the lunar cycle, gender differences in sleep, and reproductive patterns is not yet well-established.
+It may hinge on individual variances, environmental factors, and research methodologies.

-So we need to spread awareness and positivity about lunar effects on sleep to empower individuals in adjusting their sleep habits and enhance overall well-being.
+So, we need to spread awareness about the effects of full moon on sleep to educate individuals.
+They can thus mindfully adjust their sleeping habits and enhance overall well-being.

 I. CASE STUDY 1